-- This online safety policy has been written by Curbar Primary School building on the Kent County Council/The Education People online safety policy template, with specialist advice and input, and reformatted and with additions, with permission by the Child Protection Manager for schools/education, Derbyshire county council as required. - It takes into account the DfE statutory guidance 'Keeping Children Safe in Education', Early Years and Foundation Stage (insert only if applicable) 'Working Together to Safeguard Children' and the Derby and Derbyshire Safeguarding Childrens Partnership Safeguarding procedures. - The purpose of this online safety policy is to: - Safeguard and protect all members of the Curbar Primary community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, including in the delivery of remote learning, to role model positive behaviour online and to manage professional standards and practice when using technology. - o Identify clear procedures to use when responding to online safety concerns. - This school identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+- This online safety policy has been written by Curbar Primary School, involving staff, learners and parents/carers, building on the Kent County Council/The Education People online safety policy template, with specialist advice and input, and reformatted and with additions, with permission by the Child Protection Manager for schools/education, Derbyshire county council as required. - It takes into account the DfE statutory guidance 'Keeping Children Safe in Education', Early Years and Foundation Stage (insert only if applicable) 'Working Together to Safeguard Children' and the Derby and Derbyshire Safeguarding Childrens Partnership Safeguarding procedures. - The purpose of this online safety policy is to: - Safeguard and protect all members of Curbar Primary School community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, including in the delivery of remote learning, to role model positive behaviour online and to manage professional standards and practice when using technology. - o Identify clear procedures to use when responding to online safety concerns. - Curbar Primary School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.